Manwittz/nash_equilibrium/README.md

 1. Specify the matrix dimensions in the provided input field.
 2. Click the "Generate Matrix" button to dynamically create input fields based on the specified dimensions.
 3. Input the payoff values for each player.
-4. Click the "Find Nash Equilibrium" button to compute and display the Nash Equilibrium.
+4. Click the "Find Nash Equilibria" button to compute and display the Nash Equilibrium.
 5. Ensure you have Flask installed.
 If not, install it using:
    ```
    pip install Flask
    ```
 6. Run the Flask server:
    ```
-   python backend_dynamic.py
+   python backend_multiple_nash.py
    ```
-7. Open the `frontend_dynamic.html` in a browser directly or serve it using a web server (e.g., Python's built-in server or VSCode's Live Server).
+7. Open the `frontend_multiple_nash.html` in a browser directly or serve it using a web server (e.g., Python's built-in server or VSCode's Live Server).

 ## Requirements:
 - C++ compiler with support for C++11.